This seven-story giant boulder is the site of UFO conferences, Hopi spiritualists, and a “rejuvenation machine.”

-While the rock has been a Native American spiritual site for thousands of years, the modern back story of the boulder begins in the 1930s, when a German immigrant and miner named Frank Critzer met a pilot named George Van Tassel.
-They became friends and Van Tassel loaned Critzer 30 dollars to buy mining equipment.
-Critzer then dug out a 400 square foot home for himself directly beneath the the giant rock.
+While the rock has been a Native American spiritual site for thousands of years, the modern backstory of the boulder begins in the 1930s when a German immigrant and miner named Frank Critzer met a pilot named George Van Tassel.
+The pair became fast friends and Van Tassel loaned Critzer 30 dollars to buy mining equipment.
+Critzer then dug out a 400 square foot home for himself directly beneath the giant rock.
 This made the locals think he was crazy but since he was known to point a shotgun at those who approached his underground home, no one inquired further.
-In addition to being a notoriously gruff customer, Critzer was also a radio enthusiast, and is said to have set up a radio antenna on top of the rock for better reception.
+In addition to being a notoriously gruff customer, Critzer was also a radio enthusiast and is said to have set up a radio antenna on top of the rock for better reception.

-Unfortunately, his German origin and radio antenna led to suspicions of his being a spy during World War II and a police raid was made on his cavern.
-While his exact cause of his death is still unknown, legend holds that when authorities attempted to extricate Critzer by shooting tear gas canisters into his cave, one accidentally ignited a small store of explosives (for mining) and blew the peculiar loner to smithereens.
+Unfortunately, Critzer’s German origin and radio antenna led to suspicions of his being a spy during World War II, and a police raid was made on his cavern.
+While the exact cause of Critzer’sdeath is still unknown, legend holds that when authorities attempted to extricate him by shooting tear gas canisters into his cave, one accidentally ignited a small store of explosives (for mining) and blew the peculiar loner to smithereens.
 As it turns out, Critzer was not a spy after all, but just what he seemed: an eccentric who wanted to be left alone to live, quite literally, under a rock.

-Something about Critzer’s death resonated with his friend Van Tassel.
-Upon hearing of his friend’s death, Van Tassel, a high school dropout who had become a pilot, went to the boulder and reopened an old airfield at the Giant Rock in the 1950s, naming it Giant Rock Airport.
+Upon hearing of his friend’s death, Van Tassel—a high school dropout who had become a pilot—went to the boulder and reopened an old airfield at the Giant Rock in the 1950s, naming it Giant Rock Airport.
 Van Tassel’s war friend Howard Hughes, for whom Van Tassel was a test pilot, is said to have flown there just for a slice of Van Tassel’s wife’s pie.

 Van Tassel held popular UFO conventions known as the “Giant Rock Spacecraft Conventions” on his property for over 20 years to help raise money for the Integron’s construction.
 The domed structure, built without nails over a period of 34 years, was said to be capable of collecting up to 50,000 volts of static electricity from the air in order to charge the human body.
 Unfortunately, Tassel suffered a heart attack before its “final” completion, giving rise to a host of conspiracy theories.
-There were plans to turn the Integron into a Disco, but instead today it is a tourist attraction which gives visitors a relaxing “sound bath.”
+There were plans to turn the Integron into a Disco, but instead it has been reincarnated as a sound bath meditation retreat tourists.

 We explored the Giant Rock on Obscura Day - March 20th, 2010.
 Photos, stories and more here